In the previous chapters, we talked about how AI is affecting Marketing

 Generally, we can say that, before being able to create an Artificial Intelligence Model, a lot of data preparation is needed - we will call it “Data Engineering” for now.
 Usually, one says that 80% of the effort of actually building an AI model goes into the extraction, preparation and normalization of the data.
 We created a graph showing you this process:

-To make this easier to understand, we split what we call “Data Engineering” (also called Data Preparation in literature) and “Model Creation”.
+To make this easier to understand, we split the data preparation process into what we call “Data Engineering” (also called Data Preparation in literature) and “Model Creation”.
 In this Chapter 4, we’ll mainly talk about Data Engineering and what is needed before actually building an Artificial Intelligence/Machine Learning Model.

 Let’s give you an overview of the different process steps and how they can look like in Marketing: